So you want to sell a shotgun?

 Sell your shotgun at a gun show to reach a large audience and potentially get a fair price quickly.
 However, research the laws and regulations for selling firearms in your state or country, as a background check or paperwork may be required.
 Keep in mind that competition at gun shows can be high and affect the selling price.

 Now that you're aware of the various options for selling your shotgun, we aim to help you avoid potential scams.
 It's essential to stay vigilant and aware of common red flags when selling your firearm.
 Here are some tips to protect yourself.

 Be cautious of buyers who appear excessively enthusiastic, offer more than your listed price, or decline to provide identification or contact details.
+If they are local but do not want to meet in person that is a tell tale sign of a potential problem.
 Do not give anyone private bank account information, or other sensitive information.

 Verify the authenticity of any payments you receive by examining the method, ensuring checks or money orders are cleared before releasing the shotgun, and steering clear of wire transfer services that are prone to scams.
 Use reliable payment methods, like cash, a money order that you've verified, or direct deposit (make sure you receive the funds before handing over your merchandise).